skippyr/river-dreams/README.md

 cd riverdreams;
 ```

-3. Use make to compile and install this theme:
+3. Use make to compile and install it:

 ```sh
 sudo make install clean;